-The chin enhancement consultation is an opportunity for the patient to meet their prospective surgeon to discuss the procedure and what they would like to achieve from it.
+The chin enhancement consultation is an opportunity for the patient to meet their prospective surgeon to discuss the procedure and what they would like to achieve.
 This will last between 15 minutes and an hour.
-The patient will talk with the BAAPS/BAPRAS surgeon about any concerns, and they will assess the patient's face and chin.
+The patient will talk with the BAAPS/BAPRAS surgeon about any concerns and assess the patient's face and chin.
 They can then discuss the best surgical approach to solve the problems the patient may have identified.
-If appropriate, they may suggest procedures for other parts of the face such as the nose or eyelids.
-These can often be performed at the same time as a chin enhancement with the aim being help achieve the aesthetic goal that the patient is looking for.
+If appropriate, they may suggest procedures for other parts of the face, such as the nose or eyelids.
+These can often be performed simultaneously as a chin enhancement, with the aim being to help achieve the aesthetic goal that the patient is looking for.

 The surgeon will also discuss the potential risks and complications that come with a chin enhancement procedure.
-It is important for the patient to be aware of these so that they can make an informed decision on whether or not they wish to go ahead with the operation.
+The patient needs to be aware of these to make an informed decision on whether or not they wish to go ahead with the operation.

 To assess suitability for surgery, the surgeon may ask about the following: